 Charles was born November 10th, 1887 to Thomas and Ellen Hilson at the West Lodge, Werrington.
 His father, having been born in Little Staughton, Bedfordshire, was the gamekeeper for the Williams family at Werrington Park.
 By 1911 Charles was working as a head gamekeeper (possibly for General Arthur Sandbach) and boarding at lodgings in Pontdeilade, Llanfechain.
 Montgmomeryshire, Wales.
 He volunteered in 1914 and joined the Royal Artillery (Service No. 966499), fought through the whole war,was mentioned in despatches and received a citation from the King for actions above and beyond the call of duty,signed by Churchill, he actually went alone into no mans land and carried back a wounded officer, he was discharged (sickness 392 (xvia)) at the end with the rank of Acting Battery Quarter Master Sergeant.
 After the war, Charles took up a post as head gamekeeper in Lancashire and only moved back to Cornwall on his father’s death in 1929.
 He took over the running of the family farm at Trossell Farm, North Petherwin before selling up and retiring in 1946.
 During the second world war, Charles had been a member of the North Petherwin Homeguard.
 Charles died in 1975 at Launceston.

 Alfred was born 1896 to Alfred and Blanche Eliza Ransom at Warbstow.
 On leaving school Alfred served his apprenticeship as a General Printer.
 At the outset of the war he enlisted as a Private in the 2/4th Battalion of the D.C.L.I.
 (Service No. 4935).
-He died whilst serving in India on October 26th, 1916.
-He is remembered on the Kirkee 1914-1918 Memorial in Mumbai (Bombay) Maharashtra, India, Plot: Face 5.
+The Battalion sailed for India on December 12th, 1915 and remained there throughout the war.
+They arrived at Karachi on January 9th, 1915 coming under the orders of 1st Quetta Brigade in 4th (Quetta) Division.
+They then moved in October 1915 to Multan Brigade in 3rd (Lahore) Divisonal Area.
+In March 1916, the Battalion transferred to Ferozepore Brigade in same Area.
+He died of dysentery whilst serving in India on October 26th, 1916.
+He was interred in the Amritsar Cantonment Cemetery, India, Grave 411.
+He is commemorated on the Kirkee 1914-1918 Memorial in Mumbai (Bombay) Maharashtra, India, Plot: Face 5.
+He is also commemorated on the Yeolmbridge Roll of Honour and the St Martin’s Church War Memorial.
+At the time of his death, Alfred’s parents were living at Wringsdown, Yeolmbridge.

 Harry Samuel Jessup